ihucos/counter.dev/README.md

 # Simple Web Analytics (SWA)

-aggregates data for your website like visitors per day, top referrers, top browsers, top countries and so on.
+Shows how many people visit your web application.

 **[Check out the demo](https://simple-web-analytics.com/#demo)**

 ## Technology
-Simple Web Analytics is a small go server, that saves everything to redis.
+Simple Web Analytics is a small Go server and static assets.
+Everyting is saved to Redis.

+## Simplicity
+This project tries to be a Script rather than an Application.

+## Performance
+This project aim is to serve many users for free in a sustainable way.

 ## AGPL Licensed
-Simple Web Analytics is Open Source mainly for transparency.
-Although you of course can self host it, at the moment I am not focusing on a self hosted solution.
+Simple Web Analytics is Open Source for transparency reasons.
+Although self hosting may be possible with some tinkering.

-## Development Philosophy
-The project still has a prototypish character and I will try to stay "lean" as long as possible.